allknowingfrog/allknowingfrog.github.io/about.md

 ### About Me

 My name is Jeremiah Bohling.
-By day, I am the lead developer for [Sycamore Education](http://sycamoreeducation.com), and by night, the backend developer for [Clinically Pertinent Resources](https://www.cprmedicine.com).
-I maintain LAMP stacks at Sycamore, Rails apps at CPR, and in my free time, I even dabble outside the realm of web development in things like Rust.
-All provide interesting learning opportunities and this is a place to share the best ones.
+By day, I am the lead developer for [Sycamore Education](http://sycamoreeducation.com), and by night, I'm approximately one-half of the [Steno CRM](http://stenocrm.com/) team.
+I maintain LAMP stacks at Sycamore and Rails apps on the side.
+In my free time, I even dabble outside the realm of web development.

 ### So, you're not Jon?

 Nope.
-We have a long-standing tradition of "passing the conch" during stand-up meetings at my day job.
-In theory, he who holds the conch holds the floor.
-In practice, the conch is just a flat playground ball, and we allow interruptions for worthwhile contributions.
-Jon may have the conch, but I have something important to say.
+We have an ancient tradition of "passing the conch" during stand-up meetings at my day job.
+He who holds the conch holds the floor, but we allow interruptions for worthwhile contributions.
+These are my worthwhile contributions.